WHAT IS SAFEGUARDING IN OXFAM

 HOW WE ARE KEEPING PEOPLE SAFE

-We have continued to strengthen our approach to safeguarding by increasing the number of safeguarding specialist staff.
+We continually strengthen our approach to safeguarding by increasing the number of safeguarding specialist staff.
 We now have dedicated safeguarding focal points in every country where Oxfam is present, who work with staff and communities.
 We have been adapting to COVID-19 too - creating online safeguarding training tools to ensure that staff, volunteers, and partners are provided with effective support and training during this period.

-We believe that only by being open and transparent about the problem can we tackle it – no organization can ever say it is free from the risk of abuse and harassment, but we will continue to be accountable in how we manage these risks and respond swiftly when incidents do occur; striving to provide survivors with the right support at every stage.
+We believe that only by being open and transparent about risks can we then tackle them– no organization can ever say it is free from the risk of abuse and harassment, but we will continue to be accountable in how we manage these risks and respond swiftly if incidents do occur; striving to provide survivors with the right support at every stage.

-We know that living our values is every bit as important as what we achieve and we must not lose sight of that.
-Report misconduct here.
+We know that living our values is every bit as important as what we achieve, and we must not lose sight of that.